alexedwards/flow/README.md

 ### Notes

-* Routes are matched in the order that they are declared.
+* Conflicting routes are permitted (e.g. `/posts/:id` and `posts/new`).
+Routes are matched in the order that they are declared.
 * Trailing slashes are significant (`/profile/:id` and `/profile/:id/` are not the same).
 * An `Allow` header is automatically set for all `OPTIONS` and `405 Method Not Allowed` responses (including when using custom handlers).